-S5.C.1 - Stormwater Planning · - 2019-2024 Pla nned Activities Activity Due Date Status/Notes Convene an interdisciplinary team to inform and assist in the development, progress and influence of this program.
+S5.C.1 - Stormwater Planning - 2019-2024 Planned Activities Activity Due Date Status/Notes Convene an interdisciplinary team to inform and assist in the development, progress and influence of this program.
 August 1, 2020 The City has a Watershed Management Team that serves to meet this requirement.
 A portion of the team's work is to respond to Stormwater Planning questions and prepare necessary documentation.
 On or before March 31, 2021, the Permittee shall respond to the series of Stormwater Planning Annual Report Questions to describe how anticipated stormwater impacts on water quality were addressed, if at all, during the 2013-2019 permit term.
-March 31, 2021 See the Annual Report in Section 12 of the SWMP; questions 6-13.
+March 31, 2021 See the 2020 Annual Compliance Report in Section 12 of the 2021 SWMP; questions 6-13.
 On or before January 1, 2023, the Permittee shall respond to the series of Stormwater Planning Annual Report Questions to describe how anticipated stormwater impacts on water quality are currently being addressed.
-January 1, 2023 To be evaluated in 2022 By March 31, 2022, submit a watershed inventory and include a brief description of the relative conditions of the receiving waters and the contributing areas.
-March 31, 2022 The City has an existing watershed inventory of 26 drainage basins.
-Further refinement is under development.
+January 1, 2023 To be evaluated in Q4 2022 By March 31, 2022, submit a watershed inventory and include a brief description of the relative conditions of the receiving waters and the contributing areas.
+March 31, 2022 The City has an existing watershed inventory of 26 drainage basns/sub-basins.
 No later than June 30, 2022, document the prioritized and ranked list of receiving waters.
-June 30, 2022 To be developed in 2022 as part of the Watershed Management Plan.
+June 30, 2022 Under developmet as part of the Watershed Management Plan.
 Stormwater Management Action Plan (SMAP) - No later than March 31, 2023, Permittees shall develop a SMAP for at least one high priority catchment area.
 March 31, 2023 To be developed in 2022/2023 as part of the Watershed Management Plan.